Laozi or Lao Tzu — Writer of Tao Te Ching and Founder of Taoism

 Water doesn't compete with anything, but it is invincible.

-Therefore, soft and compromise doesn't mean weak or useless, humble and quiet doesn’t equal to coward or incapable.
+Therefore, being soft and compromising doesn't mean being weak or useless; humble and quiet don't equal being a coward or incapable.

-People shouldn’t be proud of or afraid of war, and righteous war is necessary.
+People shouldn’t be proud of or afraid of war; righteous war is necessary.

-Strategy in war is welcomed, which could end the war as soon as possible and achieve victory.
+Strategy in war is necessary and welcome, which could end the war as soon as possible and achieve victory.

-A long journey begins with a single step, a huge tree grows out of a tiny seed.
+A long journey begins with a single step, and a giant tree grows out of a tiny seed.

-Big dream is made of countless and consistent hard works, as well as complicated and subtle details.
+The big dream is made of countless and consistent hard work, as well as complicated and subtle details.

-11 Everything comes from nothingness, and goes to nothingness.
+Everything comes from nothingness and goes to nothingness.

 You Might Also Like: